mike-weiner/maw-resources/README.md

 ### Examples
 - `[maw_resources]` - This is the deault shortcode.
 It will pull in the 5 latest Resources with any category or tag.
 - `[maw_resources num="-1" orderby="post-date" order="DESC"]` - This shortcde will pull in every resource in the system, and order in by the date of their post in a descending order.
-- `[maw_resources num="-1" orderby="post-date" cat="23, 24"]` - This shortcde will pull in every resource with the category whose IDs are 23 and 24, order them in ascending order by their post-date.
+- `[maw_resources num="-1" orderby="post-date" cat="23, 24"]` - This shortcde will pull in every resource with the category whose IDs are 23 and 24 and order them in ascending order by their post-date.

 ## Frequently Asked Questions

 ### Where do I find and create new resources?

 Once this plugin is activated, you will find a new 'Resources' tab in the left-hand admin sidebar of your Wordpress website.
 This is where you can view and create new resources like you would any other post or page.

+### Why does this post type only use custom fields and not a standard editor?

+Great question!
+We wanted to keep this tool as simple as possible.
+All you need to enter is the resource's name, a publication date of the resource, a link to the resource, and a short description of what your resource is (optional).
+That is all it takes to publish your resources to allow visitors on your website to find.

 ### Can I use this shortcode to display other post types?